 Planes with two - point lines.
 Let S be any set which contains at least three elements, and define lines to be subsets with exactly two elements.
-Then lines are nonempty proper subsets and it is a straightforward exercise to verify that they satisfy incidence axioms I - 1 and I - 2.
+Then lines are nonempty proper subsets and they satisfy incidence axioms I-1 and I-2.
 In particular, if we take S to be a set with exactly three elements, then we have a finite geometry.

-There are also many other examples of such finite geometries, but before presenting any of them we should address a fundamental question: Are finite geometries anything more than abstract intellectual curiosities?
+There are also many other examples of such finite geometries, but before presenting any of them we should address a fundamental question:

+Are finite geometries anything more than abstract intellectual curiosities?

-Applications to scheduling problems.
-One way to do so is to consider a question that is possibly interesting in its own right: Suppose that we have a (finite) list of golfers and we wish to arrange a golf tournament consisting of several matches so that the following requirements will be satisfied:
+Perhaps the best way to do so is to consider a question that is possibly interesting in its own right: Suppose that we have a long (but finite) list of golfers and we wish to arrange a tournament consisting of several matches so that the following requirements will be satisfied:

 - 1. Every pair of players will play against each other exactly once. - 2.
-The number of players in every match will be at least some lower limit L, but no greater than some upper limit U. - 3.
+The number of players in every match will be at least some lower limit $\boldsymbol{L}$ , but no greater than some upper limit $\boldsymbol{U}$ . - 3.
 The number of matches will not exceed some upper limit N.

 Finding a solution to this problem can be viewed as searching for a model of the first two incidence axioms with certain additional properties.
 Specifically, the "plane" is the list of golfers, the "points" are the golfers themselves, and the "lines" are the lists of golfers who play in the various matches.
-The second and third conditions amount to assuming that the number of points on a line must be between L and U, and the number of points in the plane is at most N.
+The second and third conditions amount to assuming that the number of points on a line must be between $\boldsymbol{L}$ and $\boldsymbol{U}$ , and the number of points in the plane is at most $\boldsymbol{N}$ .